probcomp/b3d/README.md

 ```

 ### Install assets
-1. Navigate to `b3d/bucket_utils`.
-2. Ask an admin to give your Google account
+1. Ask an admin to give your Google account
     access to the Google cloud data bucket containing the assets.
     (Use the Google account associated with your Google cloud.)
-3. Run `gcloud auth login` on your Google cloud machine,
+2. Run `gcloud auth login` on your Google cloud machine,
     so the data-pulling script can use your Google account to
     authenticate pulling from the data bucket.
-4. Run `python chi_pull.py`
+3. Run `b3d_pull` from within the conda environment
+    in which you installed `b3d`.

 ## Renderer